Russian Empire: Society

 The Russian Empire was predominantly a rural society spread over vast spaces.
 In 1913, 80% of the people were peasants.
 Soviet historiography proclaimed that the Russian Empire of the 19th century was characterized by systemic crisis, which impoverished the workers and peasants and culminated in the revolutions of the early 20th century.
 Recent research by Russian scholars disputes this interpretation.
 Boris Mironov assesses the effects of the reforms of latter 19th-century, especially in terms of the 1861 emancipation of the serfs, agricultural output trends, various standard of living indicators, and taxation of peasants.
 He argues that those reforms brought about measurable improvements in social welfare.
 More generally, he finds that the well-being of the Russian people declined during most of the 18th century but increased slowly from the end of the 18th century to 1914.

 Estates

-Subjects of the Russian Empire were segregated into sosloviyes, or social estates (classes) such as nobility (dvoryanstvo), clergy, merchants, cossacks, and peasants.
-Native people of the Caucasus, non-ethnic Russian areas such as Tatarstan, Bashkortostan, Siberia and Central Asia were officially registered as a category called inorodtsy ('non-Slavic', lit. 'people of another origin').
+Subjects of the Russian Empire were divided into sosloviyes, or social estates, principally the nobility (dvoryanstvo), clergy, merchants, burghers, cossacks, and peasants.
+Imperial governance relied heavily on co-opting traditional non-Russian elites—including Baltic German barons, Polish szlachta, Georgian nobility, and Muslim aristocrats—integrating them into the imperial nobility in exchange for administrative loyalty.
+Meanwhile, certain nomadic and non-Slavic indigenous populations of Siberia, Central Asia, and parts of the Caucasus were governed under a separate legal framework as inorodtsy (lit. 'people of another origin').

 A majority of the population, 81.6%, belonged to the peasant order.
 The other classes were the nobility, 0.6%; clergy, 0.1%; the burghers and merchants, 9.3%; and military, 6.1%.
 More than 88 million Russians were peasants, some of whom were former serfs (10,447,149 males in 1858) – the remainder being "state peasants" (9,194,891 males in 1858, exclusive of the Archangel governorate) and "domain peasants" (842,740 males the same year).